 The possible methods of processing the berries are wet processed (washed), dry processed (natural) or their intermediate, semi-dry (semi-washed, pulped natural, honey, wet-hulled).
 These techniques also have multiple variations and names around the world.
 Processing coffee requires great skills and quality equipment.
 The differences of various processing methods are introduced below.
 Even later we talk about the washing stations and drying and sorting coffee.

-aka wet process, removes the pulp by a machine (pulping).
+Washed aka wet process, removes the pulp by a machine (pulping).
 This enables the bean to keep a small membrane made up of natural sugars around it.
 This membrane is removed by fermenting the beans in a large water basins.
 Finally, the coffee is rinsed thoroughly and dried.
-Washed coffees have a clean mouthfeel and taste.
+The bean variety will affect the character of the coffee, but in general, the washing process gives coffees a bright, acidic character and a light mouthfeel.

 Coffee processing can be done at the coffee farm, if it is big enough to be able to afford personal equipment for it.
 However, with specialty coffees it is more likely, that the farmers deliver the crop to a separate washing station.
 Washing stations are often cooperatives formed by local farmers.
 It is more effective for them to take care of the processing at a shared station than to all do it personally.